Sierra Nevada University

-Sierra Nevada University (SNU) was a private university in Incline Village, Nevada in the Sierras.
+Sierra Nevada University (SNU) was a private university in Incline Village, Nevada, in the Sierras.
+It was governed by a seven-member board of trustees who were locally elected.
+In 2022, it was announced that the school would no longer be independent and would be merged into the University of Nevada, Reno system.

 History

 Founded in 1969, Sierra Nevada College was accredited by the Northwest Commission on Colleges and Universities.
 Prior to 2020, the institution was known as Sierra Nevada College.
 In the summer of 2019, Dr. Ed Zschau became the interim president of Sierra Nevada University and, among other initiatives, spearheaded the change in the institution's name.
-It was announced in July 2021 that the Sierra Nevada University is being merged into the University of Nevada Reno over a period of years.
-Certain of the programs, courses and professors of Sierra Nevada University would be kept by the University of Nevada Reno.
-On July 21, 2022 the university formally ceased operations and became the University of Nevada, Reno at Lake Tahoe.
+It was announced in July 2021 that the Sierra Nevada University is being merged into the University of Nevada, Reno over a period of years.
+Certain programs, courses and professors of Sierra Nevada University would be kept by the University of Nevada Reno.
+On July 21, 2022, the university formally ceased operations and became the Wayne L. Prim Campus at the University of Nevada, Reno at Lake Tahoe.

 Academics

-The Departments of Fine Arts, Humanities and Social Sciences, Business, and Science and Technology offer traditional majors as well as Interdisciplinary Studies programs.
-The Business department at SNU also offers Ski Business and Resort Management as a four-year degree.
-The teacher education program leads to Master of Arts in Teaching, Master of Arts in Administration and Masters in Education degrees as well as to teacher licensure in Nevada.
-The College also operates two low-residency, Masters of Fine Arts programs.
-Creative Writing and Interdisciplinary Arts MFA's use a low-residency format and individual mentoring to prepare artists and writers for professional and artistic success.
+The Departments of Fine Arts, Humanities and Social Sciences, Business, and Science and Technology offered traditional majors as well as Interdisciplinary Studies programs.
+The Business department at SNU also offered Ski Business and Resort Management as a four-year degree.
+The teacher education program lead to Master of Arts in Teaching, Master of Arts in Administration and Masters in Education degrees as well as to teacher licensure in Nevada.
+The college also operated two low-residency, Masters of Fine Arts programs.
+Creative Writing and Interdisciplinary Arts MFA's used a low-residency format and individual mentoring to prepare artists and writers for professional and artistic success.

-The MFA-IA program focuses on site-specific and community practice, with a large part of each residency taking place off site at partner locations such as the Sagehen Creek Field Station.
+The MFA-IA program focused on site-specific and community practice, with a large part of each residency taking place off site at partner locations such as the Sagehen Creek Field Station.

-SNU, in collaboration with UC Davis Tahoe Environmental Research Center (TERC), houses the Tahoe Center for Environmental Sciences, a facility conducting research on Lake Tahoe.
+SNU, in collaboration with UC Davis Tahoe Environmental Research Center (TERC), housed the Tahoe Center for Environmental Sciences, a facility conducting research on Lake Tahoe.

 From 2016 to 2019, as part of an initiative to expand access to four-year degrees, SNU also operated extension centers on community college campuses.
-There are SNU Extension centers currently on the campus of Lake Tahoe Community College in South Lake Tahoe, Truckee Meadows Community College's Dandini Campus in Reno, Nevada.
+There were SNU Extension centers on the campus of Lake Tahoe Community College in South Lake Tahoe, Truckee Meadows Community College's Dandini Campus in Reno, Nevada.
 Each Extension Center offered degrees specific to demand on the campus where they are located, and included B.A. in Psychology, B.A. or B.S. in General Studies, a B.S. in Business Administration (B.S.B.A) in Entrepreneurship or Global Business Management.

 Summer visiting artist workshops

-Sierra Nevada University hosts an extensive program of Summer Visiting Artist Workshops which feature well-known artists from multiple disciplines.
-Artists such as printmaker Sean Starwars, and visual artist and experimental filmmaker Tim Guthrie are regular workshop leaders.
+Sierra Nevada University hosted an extensive program of Summer Visiting Artist Workshops which featured well-known artists from multiple disciplines.
+Artists such as printmaker Sean Starwars, and visual artist and experimental filmmaker Tim Guthrie were regular workshop leaders.